MissVeronica/UM-Rename-of-Role-Names/README.md

 Rollback any old attempts that failed to change the UM Role Display Name so WP and UM have equal Display Names.
 ### Without existing UM Role Display Name
-Make a rename of the User Role Display Name and the UM Role Display Name will be recovered with the new name.
+Make a rename of the User Role Display Name and the UM Role Display Name will be recovered with the new Display Name.
 ## Installation
 Add the php source code to your child-theme's functions.php file